 - Select an account to import your SIM contacts to

 You really don’t want to lose contacts, especially those that are syncing to your iPhone in the background.
 As information changes, it may reflect in your contacts list without you knowing.
-If you have an older email or phone number for someone buried in a note somewhere, it may not work.
+If you have an older email or phone number buried in a note somewhere, it may not work.
 It’s always smarter to keep your contacts list up to date, and backed up.

 Apps like AnyTrans make backups and information transfer between iPhones a snap.
 It allows you full control of your backups and transfers, and is a great idea for trimming contacts from your list that you know you’ll never need again.